mozilla/bedrock/docs/legal-docs.rst

 then look for a direct descendant with a ``datetime`` attribute, select all ``p`` that are its siblings.
 Join that array of data, and then print it without filtering it for unsafe characters.

-If you would like to see the structure of the html you're working with you can print it all to the page with ``{{ doc.select('body') }}``.
+If you would like to see the structure of the html you're working with, you can print it all to the page with ``{{ doc.select('body') }}``.